idshdx/fs-test/be/README.md

 - `app/models` - This folder contains the schema definitions for our Mongoose models.

 Mentions:
++ Because of the lack of a favicon, you will get a nasty 404 dev enabled only stack trace when you first get the static files
-Does not include numeric and incrementing IDs.
++ Does not include numeric and incrementing IDs.